gummesson/yayquery/README.md

 ## Preface

 The code is probable full of errors and not pretty.
+This repo is all function over form.

 ## License